Updated December 2017 – Updated laptop, tablet, media players, backup, and podcasts.

 Apple iPhone 6s Plus.
 Previously, I had assumed that I would never want a behemoth phone with large screen and clumsy form factor.
 Well, I was wrong.
 This large-screen phone is great.
 And the additional features that iOS offers the Plus models of the iPhone are really useful.
 The two-pane email and Messages interface make managing these things a breeze.
 The Touch ID is borderline too fast.
 I can never see the lockscreen notifications, so I’m training myself to turn on the screen with a finger that’s not programmed into Touch ID.
 And the camera takes beautiful photos and videos.

-Daily Tech News Show – Host Tom Merritt is the most King of Tech News Podcasting.
+Daily Tech News Show – Host Tom Merritt is the king of Tech News Podcasting.
 He’s smooth, clear, and oozes integrity.
 He has hosted many tech podcasts for other organizations (TechTV, Cnet, and TWiT), and now manages his own productions.
+The talented Sarah Lane recently joined as co-host.

 Apple Byte – Cnet’s Brian Tong hosts a quirky, weekly Apple-centric show.
 I like it because Tong will celebrate and criticize as appropriate.